Gkcloud5/Better-future/05-Interview Point of view/02-Networking/01. AWS -Q&A/1-10/6-How would systems communicate locally.md

 	* Wireless Fidelity enables devices to communicate over a local wireless network. this is common for connecting laptops, smartphones, tablets and IoT devices.
 * **Bluetooth:**
 	* Bluetooth is used for short range wireless communication between devices.
-	* It's often used for connecting peripherals like headphon
+	* It's often used for connecting peripherals like headphones, keyboards.